williamberman/vq-diffusion-notebook/README.md

 instead of the links in the original repository to make downloading easier.

 If you don't want to re-download weights every time you spin up a new instance, you can save them to your google drive and mount your google drive on restart instead.

+Note there is no way to mount an isolated subdirectory of your google drive and this _will_ give this notebook full access to your google drive.
+The cells which request google drive access are marked as such and can be skipped as long as the weights are downloaded from the huggingface hub.